Victims of Crime Act Information

 - An additional round of applications for our new competitive initiatives

-- Sufficient time for a more comprehensive look at whether the plan resulted in filling of the gaps identified in the initial needs assessment conducted prior to the publication of the original VOCA Plan.
+- Sufficient time for a more comprehensive look at whether the plan resulted in filling the gaps identified in the initial needs assessment conducted before the publication of the original VOCA Plan.

 In 2018, OCVA conducted a survey and statewide stakeholder meeting to solicit input on the continuation of the VOCA plan.
 Both affirmed that the priorities identified in the 2015-2019 VOCA planning process should be extended through 2023.